comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Over half a year ago we proved that [Grin-Bitcoin atomic swaps were possible](https://github.com/comit-network/grin-btc-poc) and now we're back to show you how it can be done for the [Monero-Bitcoin pair](https://github.com/comit-network/xmr-btc-swap).
+Over half a year ago we proved that [Grin-Bitcoin atomic swaps were possible](https://github.com/comit-network/grin-btc-poc) and now we're back to show you how it can be done for the [monero-bitcoin pair](https://github.com/comit-network/xmr-btc-swap).
 In our effort to connect all the blockchains without adding yet another, we have turned our attentions to Monero.
 Similar to Grin, Monero is a public ledger in which the source, destination and amount of a transaction remain hidden to observers.
 The team has been interested in Monero for a long time, but until recently we assumed that atomic swaps involving it were unfeasible because it does not support timelocks.